Made with green onion, dill, sweet paprika, and a simple vinaigrette, this is the best cucumber salad you will ever have.

 - 3-4 medium cucumbers or 1 English cucumber sliced thin

-- 2-3 green onions or 1 small onion sliced
+- 2-3 green onions or 1 small red or white onion sliced

 - 1 pinch of salt for cucumbers